ginstrom/paladin-novel/manuscript/chapter-04.md

 Chaos erupted.
 Pell burst from cover, his knife flashing as he severed the horses' traces.
 The startled animals reared, eyes rolling white with terror, nostrils flaring at the sudden scent of blood.
 They bolted a dozen paces, hooves drumming against the packed earth, before stopping to crop grass with nervous, sideways glances at the violence behind them.

-The rear guard's crossbow bolt hissed past Gond's arm, grazing it but flying past.
+The rear guard's crossbow bolt hissed past Gond's arm, grazing it but flying wide.
 He lunged forward, hooking the man's leg and sending him sprawling.
 Two quick blows from the iron hook finished the job.
 Pell's blade found the third slaver before he could draw steel.

 In moments, three bodies lay still in the dust.
 Sim moved calmly to the terrified children.
 As he passed, Pell grinned and handed him a key ring—his fingers had been busy during the fight, working even as his blade found its mark.
 The shackles fell away with metallic clinks.